serlo/serlo.org-legal/en/privacy/current.md

 How we capture and process personal data
 ----------------------------------------

-Serlo.org uses external providers for capturing and processing of the relevant data.
+Serlo.org uses external providers for capturing and processing of the relevant personal data.
 In the following these external providers and the way of working will be identified and described.

 ### Processing of user data

 #### Cookies

 Our website may use so-called cookies.
+Cookies are little text files that are saved by your browser on your computer.
 Cookies don't do any damage to your computer and do not include viruses.
 We use cookies to make our services more user friendly, more effective and safer.
-Cookies are little text files that are saved by your browser on your computer.

-Most of the Cookies we employ are so called “session cookies”.
-These are automatically deleted after the end of your visite.
+Most of the cookies we employ are so called “session cookies”.
+These are automatically deleted after the end of your visit.
 Other cookies stay on your device until you delete them.
 These cookies allow us to recognize your browser on your next visit.

-You can adjust your browser so that you will be made aware of the placement of any Cookies, will be able allow or disable the placement of Cookies individually, automatically disable all Cookies, or automatically delete all Cookies at the end of your browser session.
-When cookies are disabled the functionality of this website can be restricted.
+You can adjust your browser so that you will be made aware of the placement of any cookies, will be able to allow or disable the placement of cookies individually, automatically disable all Cookies, or automatically delete all cookies at the end of your browser session.
+When cookies are disabled the functionality of this website may be restricted.

 Cookies for the provision of the electronic communication-procedure or for the provision of certain desired functionalities are saved on basis of Art.
 6 Sec.
 1 lit. f DSGVO.
-We as the website provider have a legitimate interest in saving Cookies for the error free technical delivery and optimization of our services.
-If other Cookies (for example Cookies for the analysis of your browsing behaviour) are implemented, these will be treated separately in this privacy policy.
+Our legitimate interest in saving cookies lies in the facilitation of an error free technical delivery and the optimization of our services.
+If other cookies (for example cookies for the analysis of your browsing behaviour) are implemented, these will be treated separately in this privacy policy.

 #### Server-log files